Jolokia Protocol

 8.0 (since 2.1.0)

 We can now disable request field in the response using includeRequest option.
 There’s new listCache parameter that enables optimized list response.
-There’s also a listKeys parameter that adds "keys" field to MBeanInfo for an MBean - it contains keys obtained from Mbean’s ObjectName.
+There’s also a listKeys parameter that adds "keys" field to MBeanInfo for an MBean - it contains keys obtained from MBean’s ObjectName.

 7.3 (since 2.0.0)